forcedotcom/maven-force-plugin/README.md

       </pluginRepository>
     </pluginRepositories>

-###Basic Configuration
+##Basic Configuration
-The basic configuration requires a Force.com connection name that is referenced in the `<connectionName>` element.
+The basic configuration requires a Force.com connection name that is referenced in the `<connectionName>` element in a `pom.xml` file.

     <plugin>
       <groupId>com.force</groupId>